osajide/webserv/README.md

 ## 🚀 Launch the server

-1. Build the project using the `make` command:
+### 1️⃣ Build the project:

    ```bash
    make
    ```
-3. Run the server with the executable and path to the configuration file:
+### 2️⃣ Run the server with the executable and path to the configuration file:

    ```bash
    ./webserv /path/to/your/config